big-unibo/llm4dfm-develop/README.md

 - `models.py   -- contains model's utils`
 - `first-step.py -- contains the process of importing and batching`
+- `first-step-config.yml  -- contains configuration of the run`
 - `utils.py    -- contains general utils`
+- `second-step.py -- contains the process of visualization of the output`
+- `second-step-config.yml  -- contains configuration of the second step`
+- `ssutils.py    -- contains utils used in second step`
 - `.env        -- contains information about program's paths`
-- `first-step-config.yml  -- contains configuration of the run`

 ##### Authentication key